The Advantages of Eating Beef Cut From Grass-Fed Cattle

 The Technical Stuff

-Beta Carotene is an anti-oxidant important in cells natural defenses.
-Eating grass fed meats is like increasing your servings of vegetables and decreasing you servings of grains.
+Beta carotene is an anti-oxidant important in cells natural defenses.
+Eating grass-fed meats is like increasing your servings of vegetables and decreasing your servings of grains.
 You are what your food eats.

 How much nutrition is packed into the foods you eat?
 Beef is a nutritionally dense food.
 Grass-fed is even more nutritionally dense because there is more nutrition as outlined above yet it is lower in calories.
 The average American consumes 65 pounds of beef per year.
 Switching to grass fed beef will save over 17,500 calories per year and you won’t feel the need to replace them with junk food because you are getting the nutrition you need.
 Grass-fed meats are an excellent tool in the fight against obesity.